tml/badger/README.md

 Timeline
 ========

+First, a client who wants to be uniquely identifiable generates a DSA key pair.
+The client keeps her private key private, and posts the public key at some public URI.
+This becames her identity URI.

-It begins with the server generating a unique invitation token for distribution to clients.
+Second, a server generates unique invitation tokens for distribution to clients.
 The method of delivery is unspecified, but for security purposes, it is recommended that an invitation be generated and delivered to a client immediately after the client has initiated communication with, or has otherwise demonstrated